ThomasAuriel/HTML-Handbook/README.md

 ## Version 0.5

-The version 0.5 reword the Java code to optimise it (faster and easier to support).
+The version 0.5 reworks the Java code to optimise it (faster and easier to support).

-The user will not see large change.
+The user will not see large changes.
 The modification noticeable are:

 - General structure of the final handbook.
 - Easier CSS edition